This section of PALawHelp.org has information and resources about Early Intervention issues in Pennsylvania.

 Individualized Family Service Plan/Individualized Education Program (IFSP/IEP) - Early Intervention

-Infant Toddler and Preschool Early Intervention plan document for use as of December 2018.
-The IFSP and IEP are plans that identify services and supports for children and families involved in Early Intervention.
+The IFSP identifies services and supports for children and families involved in Early Intervention.
 The IFSP and IEP consider the strengths of the child; concerns of the parent/guardian and most recent evaluation results so that family members and early education programs are actively engaged in promoting the child’s learning and development.
-(Word and PDF versions)
+This annotated form provides guidance to parents and early intervention staff completing the evaluation report.
+It is not intended as an exclusive manner for complying with state and/or federal special education statutes and regulations.
+Effective Date: December 1, 2022

 Office for Dispute Resolution